Last summer, my garage door keypad broke, and it was such a pain in the…

 They’re the only manufacturer I know that does this, and it’s a HUGE selling point.

 As is the norm, the Genie GK-R\Overhead Door OKP-BX keypads have rolling code technology.
-Genie markets this as Intellicode technology, and Overhead Door calls this Code Dodger.
+Genie markets this as Intellicode technology and Overhead Door calls this Code Dodger.

 Both operate by transmitting different codes from the keypad to your garage door opener every time you press the button.

-This does NOT mean that you need to memorize a different code each time.
+This does NOT mean you need to memorize a different code each time.
 All of this happens behind the scenes to make your home more secure.

 Temporary Code